 In connection with the acquisition of Hidronave S.A. in October 29, 2009, the Company assumed a \$817 loan facility that was entered into by Hidronave S.A. in 2001, in order to finance the construction of the pushboat Nazira.
-As of December 31, 2012, the outstanding loan balance was \$598 (\$668 as of December 31, 2011).
+As of December 31, 2013, the outstanding loan balance was \$528 (\$598 as of December 31, 2012).
 The loan facility bears interest at a fixed rate of 600 basis points.
 The loan is repayable in monthly installments of \$6 each and the final repayment must occur prior to August 10, 2021.
-The loan also requires compliance with certain covenants.

-In connection with the loans and other long term liabilities, the Company is subject to certain covenants and commitments and certain of its assets are restricted as collateral.
-The Company was in compliance with all the covenants for the years ended December 31, 2012.
+In connection with the loan and other long term liabilities, the Company is subject to certain covenants and commitments and certain of its assets are restricted as collateral.

+The Company was in compliance with all the covenants for the year ended December 31, 2013.

-The maturity table below reflects future principal payments of the long-term debt outstanding as of December 31, 2012, for the next five years and thereafter.
+The maturity table below reflects future principal payments of the long-term debt outstanding as of December 31, 2013, for the next five years and thereafter.